basmilius/weather-icons/README.md

 ---

 # Meteocons
 Free to use animated SVG weather icons.
 Handcrafted by [Bas Milius](https://bas.dev).
+You can preview all icons on [this website](https://bas.dev/projects/weather-icons).

 ### ⚒ Process
 - An icon is desined in Adobe Illustrator.